White Rock Station

 Photo of the Texas Chief pulling out of the White Rock Station was taken by Everette L. DeGolyer on Dec.
 29, 1956; it is from the Everette L. DeGolyer Jr. Collection of United States Railroad Photographs, DeGolyer Library, Central University Libraries, Southern Methodist University.
 The photo (“Atchison, Topeka, and Santa Fe, Diesel Electric Passenger Locomotive No. 11, White Rock Station”) can be viewed here.

-The two drawings, and a few quotes, are from a large advertisement placed by the Santa Fe railroad to announce the opening of the White Rock Station and their new line.
-The ad appeared in The Dallas Morning News on Dec.
-4, 1955, and it can be accessed in a PDF, here.
+The two drawings, and a few quotes, are from large advertisements placed by the Santa Fe railroad to announce the opening of their new line.

 The last photograph, showing the station, is dated “circa 1956” and credited to “Monaghan, M.D.”; it can be viewed on the Portal to Texas History site, here.